apache/tvm/docs/microtvm/index.rst

 Before working with microTVM, we recommend you have a supported development board.
 Then, follow these tutorials to get started with microTVM:

-1. :doc:`Start the microTVM Reference VM </tutorials/micro/micro_reference_vm>`.
+1. :ref:`Start the microTVM Reference VM <tutorial-micro-reference-vm>`.
 The microTVM tutorials depend on Zephyr and on a compiler toolchain for your hardware.
 The reference VM is a convenient way to install those dependencies.
 2. Try the :doc:`microTVM with TFLite Tutorial </tutorials/micro/micro_tflite>`.